 The Short-term Parental Leave plan provides up to four consecutive weeks of leave for the period directly before or after the birth or adoption of a child.
-During this time, the student continues to be enrolled and, if on an assistantship appointment, the student will continue to receive graduate assistant benefits (i.e., tuition waivers will remain in place), health benefits, and his/her stipend
+During this time, the student continues to be enrolled and, if on an assistantship appointment, the student will continue to receive the assistantship stipend, graduate assistant benefits (e.g., tuition waivers will remain in place), and health benefits.

-- A full-time graduate student on an assistantship appointment is eligible for four consecutive weeks of paid Parental Leave from his/her graduate program.
-In the event that both parents are full-time graduate students on an assistantship appointment at WSU, only one may be eligible for paid Parental Leave or the paid four consecutive weeks may be shared between them.
+- A full-time graduate student on an assistantship appointment is eligible for four consecutive weeks of paid parental leave from the graduate program.
+If both parents are full-time graduate students on an assistantship appointment at WSU, only one may be eligible for paid parental leave or the paid four consecutive weeks may be shared between them.
 However, both parents are eligible for 4 weeks of parental leave without tuition or stipend support.
 (Financial assistance as described below is available during the academic year appointment only.)

 7. Internship Leave

-a .
-To be eligible for Internship Leave, a graduate student must be approved for an internship by his or her faculty advisor.
-The graduate student does not have to register for credit for the internship unless it is required by their program.
+- To be eligible for internship leave, a graduate student must be approved for an internship by the student’s advisory committee chair.
+The graduate student does not have to register for credit for the internship unless it is required by the program.

-b .
-The student must have registered for and completed at least one semester as a graduate student at WSU prior to going on Internship Leave.
-Graduate students can apply for Internship Leave by completing the Graduate Internship Approval form and submitting it to the Dean of the Graduate School one semester prior to the internship.
+- The student must have registered for and completed at least one semester as a graduate student at WSU prior to going on internship leave.
+Graduate students can apply for internship leave by completing the Internship Leave Approval form and submitting it to the dean of the Graduate School one semester prior to the internship.

-c .
-International students must consult with the Office of International Programs regarding employment eligibility.
-Internship Leave through the Graduate School does not constitute employment authorization for immigration purposes.
+- International students must consult with the Office of International Programs regarding employment eligibility.
+Internship leave through the Graduate School does not constitute employment authorization for immigration purposes.